 Sometimes, it still feels like flying in the dark, especially if you have no experience with this sort of thing.
 You may have a better idea if you’re saving enough or not by your behavior and not your bank account.

 Here are a couple of signs that you’re a bit off track, according to Go Banking Rates.
 One, you don’t really know what your saving rate is.
-Two, you struggle to pay your medical expenses and other bills.
+Two, you struggle to pay your medical expenses and other bills such as medical alert devices.
 Three, you have too much debt, credit card or otherwise.

 Finally, if you don’t have a concrete number in mind for retirement, you’re not prepared.
 There is a difference between saying, “I want to retire comfortably,” and “I want to retire with two million dollars in my retirement accounts.”
 If you can’t point to a specific goal like that and know how you’ll get there from here, you’re not ready for retirement.